 One of the simplest steps you can take when moving home is to wash your hands frequently and, wherever possible, stay at least 2 metres apart from people who are not members of your household.
 It is vital that everyone takes appropriate measures to stay safe and follows government advice on social distancing.
 Everyone involved in the moving process must follow government advice and maintain social distancing to minimise the spread of the virus.
 No one should attend at any property or meet with anyone outside their household or extended household if they have symptoms, or are a contact of someone who is self-isolating, or have been told to self-isolate.

 We encourage all parties involved to be as flexible as possible over this period and be prepared to delay home moves, where, for example, someone becomes ill with coronavirus during the moving process or has to self-isolate.

 You should consider whether you need to make provisions in contracts to manage these risks.
 More detail on progressing the individual elements of the home buying and selling or rental process, plus how this applies to different groups, is set out in the next section.

 People self-isolating or having tested positive for coronavirus

 Moving home is not appropriate whilst you pose a direct risk of transmitting coronavirus.
-People who have coronavirus or are self-isolating with their family member, household or extended household should not leave their home to either move home, or undertake property viewings and should strictly follow the self-isolation guidance and apply for a test.
+People who either have coronavirus or are self-isolating with their family member, household or extended household should not leave their home to either move home, or undertake property viewings and should strictly follow the self-isolation guidance and apply for a test where required.

 If you are contractually committed to move home, you should delay your move until all members of your household have come to the end of their self-isolation period as set out in the guidance.
 All parties involved in home buying and selling should seek to agree amicable arrangements to change move dates for individuals where someone in a chain or their family member is self-isolating or has tested positive for coronavirus.
 Should a move be essential for people in this category, for instance due to an urgent health and safety risk, please contact your relevant public health teams for advice.